September 23, 2021

 You would charge more if you have a personal trainer certification, you have a career specialization, or have been in the business for many years.

-You will more likely be spending money on marketing, internet connection, website development, office equipment, etc… The more costs you have, the more your rates will go up if you want to at least break even (ideally make a decent income).
+You will more likely be spending money on digital marketing, internet connection, website development, office equipment, etc… The more costs you have, the more your rates will go up if you want to at least break even (ideally make a decent income).

 Create a list of all of your yearly expenses and divide them by 12 to get an idea of how much income you need a month to keep your business going.

 Your rates for a specialized one-on-one session and a group coaching session will be different.
 The more personalized your training is, the more time you need to invest in it, therefore the rates will increase.
 Access and convenience have a cost, and if your clients can get in contact with you all the time for guidance and questions, make sure you are adjusting your rates accordingly and value your time.

 If you are already providing in-person training services, you are probably not going to charge the same rate for an online session.
 A good idea is to charge from 20 to 25% less for online sessions.
 For example, if you are charging $130 an hour for in-person training, you could charge between $90 to $100 for an hour online.